 And on the creek where Burke and Wills starved to death, the explorer McKinlay noted, 'The whole country looks as if it had been carefully ploughed, harrowed, and finally rolled.'
-Descriptions like this are common in the first colonial records; the settlers hardly had to fell a tree to begin grazing stock, but almost none credited these conditions to Aboriginal management.
+40 Descriptions like this are common in the first colonial records; the settlers hardly had to fell a tree to

 Kate Langloh Parker was a writer from northern New South Wales, and one of the first to record Aboriginal stories.
 She described these harvests in great detail as late as 1905.
 Australia was already federated, but the Yuwaaliyaay were still harvesting grain by traditional methods.
-The barley grass was cut and thrown into a brush-fenced compound, and then set alight and stoked continuously so grain fell from the stems into a collection pit prior to threshing.
+The barley grass was cut and thrown into a brush-fenced compound, and then set alight and stoked continuously so grain fell from the stems into a collection pit prior to threshing.41

 When early settlers found an Aboriginal tool that looked like a hoe, it was dismissed because they had convinced themselves that there was no agriculture in Australia.
 If you're not looking at these tools with an open mind, they are considered aberrations.
 Alter your perspective by a few degrees, and the view is different.
 Robert Etheridge was palaeontologist to the geological survey of New South Wales and the Australian Museum at Sydney.
-In 1894, he speculated on the use of these 'hoes', and concluded that the myth that Aboriginal people had no knowledge of husbandry was a mistake based on prejudice.
+In 1894, he speculated on the use of these 'hoes', and concluded that the myth that Aboriginal people had no knowledge of husbandry was a mistake based on prejudice.42